MDecker-MobileComputing/Ionic_Notizen/README.md

 <br>

-Create an Index on collection `notizensammlung` for the following fields:
+Create an index on collection `notizensammlung` for the following fields:
 * `nutzer_uid` ascending
 * `zeitstempel` ascending